 Michael D. Morgan, J.D., founder and president

 Michael D. Morgan, J.D. brings an eclectic curriculum vitae to Queen City History’s work.
-In the early 2000s, Morgan began utilizing his background as an attorney to advocate for historic preservation and community redevelopment in Cincinnati.
-Harnessing the simple power of storytelling, Morgan began changing the perception of places through the design of historic walking tours, the development of special events, and writing projects, like the award-winning book Over-the-Rhine: When Beer Was King, which helped transform the image of one of America’s most important historic neighborhoods.
+In the early 2000s, Morgan, an attorney who focuses on real estate law began advocating for historic preservation and community redevelopment in Cincinnati’s Over-the-Rhine neighborhood.
+Harnessing the simple power of storytelling, Morgan began changing the perception of places through the design of historic walking tours, the development of special events, freelance writing, and books, like the award-winning book Over-the-Rhine: When Beer Was King, which helped transform the image of one of America’s most important historic neighborhoods.

 Morgan also leads change through collaboration with institutions and local governments.
 He has served as chair of several public policy task forces at the request of Cincinnati City Council, including the Historic Building Loss Task Force, which improved the city’s historic preservation policies; the Charter Review Task Force, which led to notable improvements to Cincinnati’s municipal charter; as well as advocating for the creation of Cincinnati’s Board of Housing Appeals, then serving as Chair of the board for its first six years.